Materials & Recycling

 No Packing Materials

 Cardboard boxes should be emptied and flattened for recycling, with all packing materials removed.
-Packing peanuts, Styrofoam, twist ties, etc. should be removed and disposed or recycled as appropriate.
-The exceptions are craft paper used as a filling, which can be recycled on campus with mixed paper, and bubble wrap/film plastic that can be returned to collection locations at local stores.
+Packing peanuts, Styrofoam, twist ties, etc. should be removed and disposed.
+The exceptions are craft paper used as a filling, which can be recycled on campus, and bubble wrap/film plastic that can be returned to collection locations at local stores.

-Most paper cups have a thin plastic coating, which impacts the recycling process.
-Most colored drink cups (e.g., Solo cups) are made of a low-grade plastic that does not currently have established secondary uses.
+Most hot beverage cups made of paper have a thin plastic coating, which impacts the recycling process.
+Most colored drink cups (e.g., Solo cups) are made of low-grade plastic that does not currently have established secondary uses.
 Paper and colored drink cups should be put in the trash.
 Clear plastic cups are recyclable, but need to be empty and the lid and straw should be removed and put in the trash.
 If the cup is heavily soiled and cannot be rinsed or wiped clean, please put it in the trash.

 Jump to Section